Why are Crime Guns an Issue?

 Educate: Most of the cities most impacted by gun violence do not have many federally licensed gun dealers within their city limits.
 Instead, they sit outside the communities that are most affected, frequently in less diverse and more affluent suburbs, and profit off of irresponsible or illegal sales that drive dozens of guns into cities.

-Identify the irresponsible dealers that are enabling the proliferation of crime guns.
+Identify: It's critical to identify the irresponsible dealers that are enabling the proliferation of crime guns.
 Publishing trace reports at the local and the state level that name dealers is essential for this identification.
 Both law enforcement and elected officials are necessary partners in making trace reports that identify dealers available to the public.
 Publicly available data is essential to drive meaningful change, as it allows cities, counties, and states to work together to develop strategies that will address a root cause of gun violence by addressing bad dealers.
 Through working to convene groups, Brady can act as a conduit for local agencies to share best practices and encourage a comprehensive approach to targeting the source of crime guns.

 Reform: Signs of success include greater public awareness about the source of crime guns, more prosecutions of irresponsible dealers and straw purchasers, gun dealers adopting the Brady Code of Conduct, local legislators passing enforceable legislation around dealer licensing and trace report requirements, and ultimately fewer gun injuries and deaths from violent crime.